polar3197/polar3197.github.io/_posts/2025-07-26-transit_etl.md

 ## Goals
 * Reduce cloud costs by pushing as much computation as possible to edge devices.

-* Keep cloud S3 usage limited to enriched, ML-ready data.

-* Learn orchestration tools like Apache Airflow to replace cron-based triggering and better manage dependencies between ingest and transform jobs.

-* Build toward a reproducible, self-contained training pipeline using Spark and scikit-learn.

 ## Structure
 The structure is as follows, and it is conceived around two constraints:
 1. To limit cost overhead, I don't want a constant EC2 instance running;